Abe2G/Abe2G.github.io/am-preprocess.md

 ## Text Preprocessing for Amharic

 When working with NLP, preprocessing text is one of important process to get clean and formatted data before passing it to the model.
-Most of resourced languages suach as English and other European countries has tools such as NLTK, that allows to perform text preprocessing , but the same history is not tru for Amharic.
+Most of resourced languages suach as English and other European countries has tools such as NLTK, that allows to perform text preprocessing , but the same history is not true for Amharic.
 Amharic is an offical language of the Ethiopian government spoken by more than 100M people arroung the world and all over Ethiopia.
-Amharic is not written with latin representation it uses geez characters and this made the steps a bit challenging to use.
+Amharic script is not latin it uses geez script and this made the steps a bit challenging to use.

-The aim of this notebook is to support researchers working in Amharic based NLP tasks.
+The aim of this notebook is to support researchers working in NLP tasks for Amharic.
 The following preprocessing steps are included:
 * Short form expansion
 * Multi-word detection
 * Character level miss-match normalization